nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 Usually this file is placed in the the root folder of our project.

-## STEP 5: Reading Configuration Information from Environment Variable
+## Step 5: Reading Configuration Information from Environment Variable

 Now let's create a `config.py` file to read our database credentials.
 For this we are going to use a Python library called [`python-dotenv`](https://pypi.org/project/python-dotenv/), which we already added in our `requirements.txt` file. `python-dotenv` reads the key-value pair from `.env` file and adds them to the environment variable.